New Owners At Our Historic Hotel In Washington

 “We want it to be a living hotel again, one that people can tell has been cherished and maintained,” Carter said.

-Despite its stripped-down current status, Carter said, the hotel has retained a surprising number of its original features.
+Despite its stripped-down current status, Carter said, the historic hotel, one of the best hotels in Washington, has retained a surprising number of its original features.
 The original front lobby desk, the stamped tin ceiling and ornate window frames in the ballroom, interior arches, wrought-iron railings, and the stained glass accent windows of the six street-front suites all have survived.

 Besides restoring the hotel’s guest rooms, the developers plan to add a restaurant and courtyard, a conference room and commercial spaces on the street level, Carter said.